drtyhlpr/rpi23-gen-image/README.md

 With this parameter set to true the script expects the existing kernel sources directory to be already successfully cross-compiled.
 The parameters `KERNELSRC_CLEAN`, `KERNELSRC_CONFIG`, `KERNELSRC_USRCONFIG` and `KERNEL_MENUCONFIG` are ignored and no kernel compilation tasks are performed.

 ##### `RPI_FIRMWARE_DIR`=""
-The directory containing a local copy of the firmware from the [RaspberryPi firmware project](https://github.com/raspberrypi/firmware).
+The directory (`firmware`) containing a local copy of the firmware from the [RaspberryPi firmware project](https://github.com/raspberrypi/firmware).
 Default is to download the latest firmware directly from the project.

 ---